risenyard/Game_of_Life/README.md

 [output.txt](test_data/output.txt)

 ## Example (with DASK)
 The first parameter is the path of input file.
-The second parameter is the pathe of outfile.
+The second parameter is the path of output file.
 The third parameter is the number of generation.
 The fourth parameter is the height of DASK chunk.
 The last parameter is the width of DASK chunk.
 ```
 python game_dask.py test_data/input.txt test_data/output.txt 10 2 2
 ```